redfin/react-server/packages/react-server/core/__tests__/integration/README.md

 ### `getTransitionWindow(url: String, callback: Function(window))`

-Visits a dummy page, and then clicks on a triton `Link` to visit the `url` and returns a window object once all the the client JavaScript has run.
+Visits a dummy page, and then clicks on a `react-server` `Link` to visit the `url` and returns a window object once all the the client JavaScript has run.
 Does not create a Jasmine spec.
 Generally, you will use `testWithWindow`, but `getTransitionWindow` is useful if you know you don't want to test on client first load.

 ### `getServerBrowser(url: String, callback: Function(browser))`